ZoeyyyLyu/ZoeyyyLyu.github.io/_portfolio/portfolio-1.md

 ---
-title: "Visualizations of NYC Citywide Budget and Revenue"
+title: "Visualizations: NYC Citywide Budget and Revenue"
 excerpt: "In this project, I used Tableau to create a visualization depicting the revenue inflow and the adopted budget for New York City over the past decade.
 The data was scraped from the database of city comptroller's office.

 <br/><img src='/images/fund.png'>"